Skip to main content

 }

-for (const contact of body.contacts) yield contact
+for (const contact of body.data) yield contact

 if (!body.pagination.hasMore) return